inspire-1a03/intersession-2020-SaribK/docs/index.md

 A place for each deliverable has been created below for you in this markdown document.
 Note that comments (such as this) will not appear in the final markdown document (which you can view with the "Preview" button).
 -->
+Welcome to my project page for Electronics for the Rest of Us. :grin:

 ## Day 1: Reflection
 <!--